Ross Edwards (cricketer)

 Ross Edwards (born 1 December 1942) is a former Australian cricketer.
 Edwards played in 20 Test matches for Australia, playing against England, West Indies and Pakistan.
-He also played in nine One Day Internationals including the 1975 Cricket World Cup.
+He also played in nine One Day Internationals.
+He was a part of the Australian squad which finished as runners-up at the 1975 Cricket World Cup.
 He was a right-handed batsman and superb cover fielder as well as a part-time wicket-keeper.

-Edwards was born in December 1942 in Cottesloe, Western Australia.
+Edwards was born on 1 December 1942 in Cottesloe, Western Australia.
 His father, Edmund Edwards, played twice for Western Australia as a wicket-keeper.

 In the 1971–72 Sheffield Shield season he made four centuries and went to England in 1972 at the age of 29 and got his first chance at Nottingham where he made an unbeaten 170.
 He made ducks in his next two innings however.

 In 1974–75 Edwards scored his second century against England when he hit 115 in the Perth Test match.
 He made 99 at Lord's in 1975.